image bio

 For most healthy adults, adequate magnesium intake can help support their health by supporting healthy blood sugar levels, supporting bone health, and helping combat feelings of anxiety, along with many other positive roles in the human body.

-So, why is magnesium so important during the postpartum period?
+So, why is magnesium so important during the postpartum period, especially for breastfeeding women?
 Along with this mineral supporting your health in ways that it always has (like helping keep your bones strong), here are some unique ways that this key mineral helps a new mama during an exciting and challenging stage.
-The benefits of taking magnesium supplements include:
+Here are some benefits of taking magnesium supplements to maintain a healthy magnesium level during postpartum.

 When we think about maintaining hydration, many of us immediately think about including fluids in our diet.
 And while it is true that taking in liquids helps manage proper hydration, including electrolytes in your diet can play a key role in helping you prevent dehydration as well.